To be completed before the internship begins:

 1. Required readings prior to your internship: (It is suggested that one complete these readings prior to applying for the internship.)

 - Thompson, Richard.
-(2009).
-The Handbook of Child LIfe, A Guide for Pediatric Psychosocial Care, Charles C. Thomas, Publisher.
+(2018).
+The Handbook of Child LIfe, A Guide for Pediatric Psychosocial Care (2nd ed.), Charles C. Thomas, Publisher.
 Springfield, IL

 2. Required of accepted interns participating in internship program as part of a college / university curriculum: